godotengine/godot-docs/classes/class_viewport.rst

 | *Getter*  | get_shadow_atlas_quadrant_subdiv()      |
 +-----------+-----------------------------------------+

-The subdivision amount of third quadrant on shadow atlas.
+The subdivision amount of the third quadrant on the shadow atlas.

 ----